ClickCease

 Details of the Recall

 The recall includes 13,544 Mustang Mach-E vehicles.
 The windshield may not have been properly bonded to 17,692 cars risking detachment.
-If either glass panel separates, it could create a road hazard and the risk of a crash.
-In both cases, documents filed with National Highway Traffic Safety Administration (NHTSA) show that all of the vehicles within the production range of Feb.
+If either glass panel separates, it could create a road hazard and crash risk.
+In both cases, documents filed with National Highway Traffic Safety Administration (NHTSA) show that all vehicles within the production range of Feb.
 24, 2020, to July 18, 2021, have this defect.

 Dealerships will apply additional urethane adhesive and reinstall the roof panel or windshield.
 The repairs will be done at no cost to consumers.
 Vehicle owners with questions may call Ford’s customer service at 866-436-7332.